flyhull/Transport-Toolkit/README.md

 b) without identifying themselves to each other and
 c) without the network traffic linking them to each other

+Since Signalr is used for the transport layer for encrypted messages embedded in PNG images, the largest practical plaintext message size is 8K.

-It depends upon Mime Detective which requires a license for commercial use per https://github.com/MediatedCommunications/Mime-Detective?tab=readme-ov-file
+The useful Mime Detective libraries require a license for commercial use per https://github.com/MediatedCommunications/Mime-Detective?tab=readme-ov-file .
 See https://github.com/flyhull/Encryption-Toolkit/edit/master/README.md for details